UVA Serpentine Society

 - in good academic standing; and

-In 2017, we expect to award three $6,000 scholarships to assist with medical school expenses.
+In 2020, we expect to award four or more $6,000 scholarships to assist with graduate school expenses.
+In 2019, we received about 20 applications for these scholarships.

 The criteria on which scholarship recipients will be selected include: